 PanAust's producing assets are the Phu Kham Copper-Gold Operation (Phu Kham) and the Ban Houayxai Gold-Silver Operation (Ban Houayxai).
-Both are located in the Company's 2,600 square-kilometre Phu Bia Contract Area (the Contract Area) in Laos.
+Both are in the Company's 1,260 square-kilometre Phu Bia Contract Area (the Contract Area) in Laos.
+The Contract covering this area is the Mineral Exploration and Production Agreement (MEPA) between Phu Bia Mining and the Government of Laos.

-PanAust also established a wholly-owned entity, Saisana Lao Resources Sole Co Limited (Saisana), to pursue opportunities outside the MEPA contract area, subject to obtaining the necessary licences.
+PanAust also established a wholly owned entity, Saisana Lao Resources Sole Co Limited (Saisana), to pursue opportunities outside the MEPA contract area, subject to obtaining the necessary licences.